Follow Directions: Take ALL Your Medication

 Doctors should also explain to patients what may happen if they don't take the medicine appropriately.
 Will the disease get worse?
 Will symptoms get worse?

 Patients need to understand the seriousness of taking medications as prescribed.
-Support from physicians and pharmacists must be required.
+Support from doctors and pharmacists must be required.
+Ask your doctor and/or pharmacist about ways they or their office can assist you in taking your medications properly.

 Tips for taking your medicine